 Nearly 700 colleges accept the the Common Application, which makes it easy to apply to multiple schools with just one form.
-If you are using the Common App to apply for college admission in 2017, you will have 250-650 words to respond to ONE of the following prompts:
+If you are using the Common App to apply for college admission this year, you will have 250-650 words to respond to ONE of the following prompts:

 1. Some students have a background, identity, interest or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 2. The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback or failure.
 How did it affect you, and what did you learn from the experience?